michaelbrewer/aws-lambda-events/docs/alb.md

+---
+title: ALB
+description: Elastic Load Balancing invokes your Lambda function synchronously with an event that contains the request body and metadata.
+---

 # Application Load Balancer

 Elastic Load Balancing invokes your Lambda function synchronously with an event that contains the request body and metadata.

+## Limits

+- The Lambda function and target group must be in the same account and in the same Region.
+- The maximum size of the request body that you can send to a Lambda function is 1 MB.
+For related size limits, see HTTP header limits.
+- The maximum size of the response JSON that the Lambda function can send is 1 MB.
+- WebSockets are not supported.
+Upgrade requests are rejected with an HTTP 400 code.
+- Local Zones are not supported.

 ## Input